Ferdousi33/Supervised_Model_Selection_for_Risk_Scoring/README.md

-# Predicting_Heart_Disease
+# Supervised_Model_Selection_for_Risk_Scoring

 ## Overview
-This project applies supervised machine learning techniques to predict heart disease from clinical features.
+This project applies supervised machine learning techniques to predict risk-scores from clinical features.
 It compares multiple models, points out contributing features, calculates risk score and provides visualization for performance and interpretability of the model.

 ## Methods